The dark side of Japan’s anime industry

 Anime brings in more than $19 billion a year.
 Its artists are earning barely enough to survive.

-Pikachu’s thunderbolt struck America in 1998 and changed the lives of a generation.
+Pikachu’s thunderbolt struck America in 1998 and .

 The US anime craze started at the turn of the century with Sailor Moon’s middle-school magical girls out to save faraway planets; One Piece’s pirates, cyborgs, and fish people seeking a legendary treasure; and Pokémon’s Ash Ketchum on a noble quest to “catch ’em all.”